ColoradoSchoolOfMines/wii-track/docs/design.rst

   infrastructure.

 - |aws| One of the prizes at HackCU was for the application that best utilized AWS.
-We wanted to enter the competition for this prize, and that was part of the reason we used AWS Lambda and AWS DynamoDB.
-Our entry into this competition, won.
+This was part of the reason why we used AWS Lambda and AWS DynamoDB.
+Our entry into this challenge won.

 ..
 This is an ugly hack.
 I can't easily nest any role inside of a bold, so I'm doing raw HTML instead...